Updated May 16, 2026§ For Everyday Items

 The Card 5 is 1.8mm thick.
 That’s roughly half the thickness of a standard wallet card.
 Qi charging works by inducing current through a coil; the coil in the Card 5 is necessarily small and the receiving area is narrow.

 The problem compounds when the Card 5 sits inside a wallet during charging.
-Leather, polycarbonate, and especially metal RFID-blocking layers add separation between the Qi coil and the receiver.
-Past about 3mm of separation, induction efficiency drops to near-zero.
+Leather, polycarbonate, and especially metal RFID-blocking layers add separation between the Qi coil and the receiver, which can weaken induction enough to stop charging.

 Three Most Common Card 5 Charging Failures

-In our 8-charger test, three patterns explained 90% of failures.
-Recognize these before assuming hardware fault.
+Three patterns explain the bulk of charging failures.
+Recognize these before assuming a hardware fault.

 Misalignment.
-The Card 5’s receiving coil is roughly in the center of the card’s surface.
-On a generic Qi pad with a 30mm coil diameter, the Card 5 has maybe 5-10mm of tolerance before charging stops.
-Place the card so the Pebblebee logo aligns with the pad’s center indicator.
-We measured charging dropping out at 12mm offset on 6 of our 8 test pads.
+The Card 5’s receiving coil sits near the center of the card’s surface.
+On a generic Qi pad, the Card 5 has only a narrow tolerance before charging stops.
+Place the card so the Pebblebee logo aligns with the pad’s center indicator; even a small offset can be enough to drop the connection on a generic pad.

 Wallet case interference.
-Card 5 inside any wallet case adds 1-3mm of separation.
+Card 5 inside any wallet case adds separation.
 RFID-shielding wallets add metallic interference on top of distance.
-Across our test, charging worked through 1mm cards (single card sleeve, no wallet) and failed through 2mm+ wallets in 90% of attempts.
+A thin single-card sleeve may still charge, but most multi-card wallets can block induction entirely.

 Pebblebee Card 5 placement zones on a Qi charging pad showing center-charge zone and off-center failure zones